teamshares/shoelace/docs/pages/components/input.md

 Use the `size` attribute to change an input's size.
 Size `medium` is the input's default.

 :::warning
-Size `small` is currently not part of the Teamshares Design System, and there is no Figma component for this option.
+**Note:** Size `small` is currently not part of the Teamshares Design System, and there is no Figma component for this option.
 Please check with the design team before using this option.
 :::

 ```html:preview